MUCK/MUSH/MUX Client for Chrome

 - a VT-100 terminal.
 DuckClient is strictly line-based.
 It supports a very tiny portion of the VT-100 escape code set -- only the ones for setting text styles.

 - a full-fledged MUD client.
-There are no provisions for separate status windows and the other features that combat MUDs support.
+There are currently no provisions for separate status windows and the other features that combat MUDs support.